ANiggemann/ANI-Camera-Remote/README.md

 * Control the remote via the webGUI
 * On a NodeMCU the program can be tested without any connection to a camera or an extra LED since NodeMCU contains a LED for GPIO2 onboard
   * Just press "One Shot" in the webGUI and the LED next to the antenna will light up
-  * Press "Start" and for 10 times every 5 seconds the LED will light up (timelapse mode)
+  * Press "Start" and every 5 seconds the LED will light up (10 times, timelapse mode)
+* Timelapse may started by connecting GPIO5 momentarily to GND (via push button etc.) after pressing the "Wait for GPIO5" in the webGUI

 WebGUI
 -